MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/OData-Web-Services.md

 The [!INCLUDE[server](../developer/includes/server.md)] instance has several configurations settings that enable and control OData services.
 For more information, see [OData Services Settings](../administration/configure-server-instance.md#ODataServices).

 ## Known Limitations

+### Filters

 You can specify filters in OData web services in general that are not supported in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] , such as using an OR operator to filter on two different fields.
 In those cases, you will see the following error:

 ```
 An error occurred while processing this request.
  The 'OR' operator is not supported on distinct fields on an OData filter.
 ```
+### Lambda operators

+Lambda operators are not supported by [!INCLUDE[prodshort](../developer/includes/prodshort.md)] OData APIs.
+If lambda operators are used, the filter expression will be ignored.

 ## See Also
  [SOAP Web Services](SOAP-Web-Services.md)